-Several natural substances appear to offer similar benefits to reduce the risk of blood clot, stroke and other cardiovascular events, but without the risks associated with daily aspirin consumption.
+Several natural alternatives to asprin appear to offer similar benefits to reduce the risk of blood clot, stroke and other cardiovascular events, but without the risks associated with daily aspirin consumption.
 These options are worth keeping in mind for patients who are concerned about their heart health but are concerned about taking low-dose aspirin every day.

 When we recommend supplements for reducing platelet aggregation, we look at the ones we've reviewed in this article and see whether there are additional reasons why certain ones of these would have additional benefits for other reasons.